 The Austrian Education System

 The elementary level (ISCED 0) in Austria refers to the following childcare institutions: crèches, kindergartens, after-school care facilities and children’s groups.
 Playgroups and nannies also offer their services.
-And also pre-school education of children of school age who are not yet ready for school belongs to the elementary level.
+Pre-school education for children of school age who are not yet ready for school belongs to the elementary level as well.

-After completion of the 4-year primary level secondary level I (ISCED 2) starts 5th to 8th form.
-Pupils can choose between the following types of schools (different admission requirements): primary school upper cylce (Volksschul-Oberstufe), lower secondary school (Hauptschule), new secondary school (Neue Mittelschule), academic secondary school lower level (AHS Unterstufe) as well as special needs schools and inclusive education.
+Pupils can choose between the following types of schools (different admission requirements): General Secondary School (Hauptschule), New Secondary School (Neue Mittelschule), Academic Secondary School Lower Level (AHS Unterstufe) as well as special needs schools and inclusive education.

 > Tertiary Level

-The graphic of the Austrian education system is available as a PPT presentation (German and English), as well as a poster and a leaflet in German, English, Turkish, Bosnian-Croatian-Serbian and Russian and can be ordered via this website: www.lebenslanges-lernen.at/euroguidance_produkte
+The graphic of the Austrian education system is available as a poster and a leaflet in German, English, French, Bosnian-Croatian-Serbian, Russian and Turkish can be ordered at Euroguidance Austria.